 The ROC & UKWMO locations were fitted a Receiver Speech WB1401 forming a 'SELECT' group which enabled the police to broadcast peacetime exercise messages without affecting the general users who may have accidentally left their receiver switched on.
-As this responds to four or more pulses of 'W' tone it will receive messages sent to either the 'SELECT' and 'ALL' groups of user.
+As this responds to four or eight pulses of 'W' tone, it will receive messages sent to either the 'SELECT' and 'ALL' groups of user.

 Receiver Speech WB1400 [General User]

-All other locations had a Receiver Speech WB1400 fitted which require eight pulses of 'W' tone to enable the speaker and therefore only received messages sent to 'ALL' users.
+All other locations had a Receiver Speech WB1400 fitted.
+This requires eight pulses of 'W' tone to enable the speaker and therefore will only receive messages sent to 'ALL' users.
 This is the most commonly found version of the carrier receiver.

-With reference to the speech receiver's photo gallery, The lower printed wiring board contains the power amplifier and 'W' signal detection logic.
+With reference to the speech receiver's photo gallery, The lower printed wiring board contains the loud speaker's power amplifier and 'W' signal detection logic.
 The upper circuit board demodulates the 72KHz amplitude modulated carrier and controls the trickle charging.
-When the host telephone line is not in use, a small current trickle charges the receiver's internal battery, a 12 Volt 1 Ah, rechargeable NiCad (a Battery Secondary No 32) this blue canister (50mm Dia.
-95mm Long) sits in the lower section of the receiver casing.
+When the host telephone line is not in use, a small current trickle charges the receiver's internal battery, a 12 Volt 1 Ah, rechargeable NiCad (a Battery Secondary No. 32) this blue canister (50mm Diameter, 95mm Long) sits in the lower section of the receiver casing.

 Message Format and Monitor Tone

 Once the receiver speaker is activated by the appropriate number of 'W' signals, the user will hear a 6.4 second blast of 'Alarm' or 'Call' signal preceding the spoken message.
-The speaker remains active during the 'Alarm' or 'Call' signal and the voice message then mutes after a 20 seconds delay.
-As the CCP turns off the 'Speak Now' light and reconnects the monitor tone 7s after the speak button is released, monitor tone will be heard during the 20s delay before the speaker is muted.
-The user would not normally hear the 'W' signals unless a subsequent message is initiated before the speaker is muted.
+The speaker remains active during the 'Alarm' or 'Call' signal and throughout the voice message, then mutes after a 20 second delay.
+The CCP turns off the 'Speak Now' light and reconnects the monitor tone 7 seconds after its speak button is released.
+Users will hear the monitor tone during the 20 second delay before their speaker is muted.
+The user would not normally hear the 'W' signals unless the CCP initiates a subsequent message before the speaker is muted.

 Two different types of loudspeaker unit may be connected to a receiver.
-The left hand design of speaker, the 'Loudspeaker Unit WB1400' was suitable for office type environments.
-The clip on the top of the speaker retains the user instruction card (Label 585A item code 374170).
-The ruggedised 'Loudspeaker Unit WB1401' on the right is used in damp and harsh areas such as ROC posts or factories.
+The 'Loudspeaker Unit WB1400' was suitable for office type environments.
+The clip on the top of the speaker retains the user instruction card (Label 585A item code 374170) which is shown in the gallery.

 WB1400 Warning Point User Instructions

-In Derbyshire, Warning Point operators were provided with a twelve page manual describing the function of the U.K.W.M.O. and giving detailed instructions on testing the receiver and ultimately the war situation.
+In Derbyshire, Warning Point operators were provided with a twelve page manual describing the function of the U.K.W.M.O. and giving detailed instructions on testing the receiver and ultimately what to do in a war situation.
 It covers the use of the siren, maroons and radiac monitoring unit.

-A close facsimile of the document has been reproduced here, trying to keep the same words on every line, it was created from a scan of the booklet kindly provided by R o d d y B u x t o n.
-He was given it by the engineer recovering the WB1400 receiver from Courtaulds in Spondon, where he was working at the time.
+The gallery contains a scan of the booklet kindly provided by R o d d y B u x t o n.
+He was given it by the BT Engineer recovering the WB1400 receiver from Courtaulds in Spondon, where he was working at the time.